Vestal High School: Music

-In addition to women's and men's choirs, Vestal High School has select vocal groups: Madrigal Choir, Jazz Choir, and Vestal Voices.
-The Vestal Voices is a highly selective chorus of students in grades 10-12 who often earns high marks at NYSSMA and perform at renowned concert halls such as Carnegie Hall in New York City.
-Members of the Orchestra and Vestal Voices take a trip every other year to be adjudicated at the Heritage Festival.
-The top groups at the Heritage Festival are invited back for the Heritage Festival of Gold the following year to perform at an exclusive concert venue.
+Vestal High School has both a Concert Chorus and a select ensemble known as Vestal Voices.
+The Vestal Voices is a chorus of students in grades 10-12 who often participate in NYSSMA.
 In the spring of 2006, the Vestal Voices attended the Heritage Festival in Virginia Beach and won the gold award.
 For the Heritage Festival in the spring of 2014 in Washington DC the Vestal Voices won 3rd Gold.